 A Chemex, pitcher, grinder, scale, sieve, and wood spoon on a beige counter.

-• Coffee grinder – I freshly-grind coffee beans every day and my burr coffee grinder is my best friend.
+The tools here are basic, but I like to gather them beforehand to make things easier.
+First off, a coffee grinder.
+My burr coffee grinder is my best friend and I use it every day.
 But if you only grind beans once in a while, try a more affordable manual coffee grinder instead!

 Make sure you wash your tools very well before brewing!
 Bacteria loves sugary food (like coffee) and you don’t want to ruin a perfectly good brew.
 Give everything a good wash and let the tools air dry before you get started.